-A deep version of King's Blue, lovely sky blue qualities, straight out of the tube on your palette it is like squashing little lumps of summer sky.
+A deeper version of King's Blue, lovely sky blue quality, straight out of the tube onto your palette, it is like squashing little lumps of summer sky with your palette knife.

 Technical Overview